 What are employers looking for in the wine and spirit industry?

-Following our three part series in Wine Careers, which you can read here, we wanted to dive deeper into WHAT exactly employers are looking for when hiring.
+Following our three part series in Wine Careers, of which you can read the other blogs here, we wanted to dive deeper into WHAT exactly employers are looking for when hiring.
 In the wine industry, employers look for the qualities, intelligence, hard-working and integrity.
 If, you don’t have integrity the other two are invalid, full stop.

 Most career paths like law, dentistry, accounting, architecture have a set path.